 Before the bushfire arrives

-Outside my home, I will: Other actions
+Outside my home, I will:

-Check property for spot fires to extinguish
+Check property for spot fires to extinguish ---------------------------------------------

-Plug drains and fill gutters with water

-Remove flammable material, outdoor furniture, doormats and hanging baskets Start pump for fire hose and/or roof sprinklers

-Wet down all areas on the side of the house facing the direction of the fire
+- Plug drains and fill gutters with water - Remove flammable material, outdoor furniture, - doormats and hanging baskets Start pump for fire hose and/or roof sprinklers - Wet down all areas on the side of the house facing the direction of the fire

-Inside my home, I will: Other actions
+Inside my home, I will:

-Bring pets inside

-Dress in non flammable, skin covering clothing

-Fill bath, sinks and buckets etc with water

-Place wet towels in any crevices, such as gaps

-under doors etc Shut all doors and windows

-Take curtains down and push furniture away

-from windows

-Bring ladder and torch inside
+- Bring pets inside - Dress in non flammable, skin covering clothing - Fill bath, sinks and buckets etc with water - Place wet towels in any crevices, such as gaps under doors etc - Shut all doors and windows - Take curtains down and push furniture away from windows Bring ladder and torch inside

-NOTE: Tasmania Fire Service recommends you tick $\underline{all}$ of the actions above.
+NOTE: Tasmania Fire Service recommends you tick all of the actions above.

 When the bushfire arrives

-l will: Other actions

-Have buckets, hoses, mops and tap fittings etc. inside

-Check ceiling cavity

-Drink plenty of water

-Shelter inside but continually check your surroundings for any signs of fire

-Extinguish fires in and near the home

-Reassure family and pets

-NOTE: Tasmania Fire Service recommends you tick $\underline{\text{all}}$ of the actions above.
+I will: Other actions Have buckets, hoses, mops and tap fittings etc. inside Check ceiling cavity Check ceiling cavity Drink plenty of water Shelter inside but continually check your surroundings for any signs of fire Extinguish fires in and near the home Extinguish fires in and near the home Reassure family and pets NOTE: Tasmania Fire Service recommends Image: Service recommends you tick all of the actions above.